 How to Apply for Assistance:

-Individuals and business owners who sustained losses in the designated area can begin applying for assistance by registering online at www.DisasterAssistance.gov/es or by calling 1-800-621-FEMA (3362).
-Disaster assistance applicants, who have a speech disability or hearing loss and use TTY, should call 1-800-462-7585 directly; for those who use 711 or Video Relay Service (VRS), call 1-800-621-3362.
+Individuals and business owners who sustained losses in the designated area can begin applying for assistance by registering online at www.DisasterAssistance.gov or by calling 1-800-621- 3362 or 1-800-462-7585 TTY.
 The toll-free telephone numbers will operate from 7 a.m. to 10 p.m. (local time) seven days a week until further notice.

-Assistance for the Commonwealth and Affected Local Governments Can Include as Required:
+Assistance for Commonwealth and Affected Local Governments Can Include as Required:

 - Payment of not less than 75 percent of the eligible costs for debris removal and emergency protective measures taken to save lives and protect property and public health.
-Emergency protective measures (Categories A and B) assistance, including direct federal assistance is available to territory government agencies on a cost-sharing basis.
-(Source: FEMA funded, Commonwealth administered.)
+Emergency protective measures assistance is available to Commonwealth and eligible local governments on a cost-sharing basis.
+(Source: FEMA funded, Commonwealth administered)

 How to Apply for Assistance:

-Application procedures for the Commonwealth and eligible local governments will be explained at a series of applicant briefings with locations to be announced in the affected area by recovery officials.
-Approved public repair projects are paid through the Commonwealth from funding provided by FEMA and other participating federal agencies.
+Application procedures for commonwealth and local governments will be explained at a series of applicant briefings, with locations to be announced in the affected area by recovery officials.
+Approved public repair projects are paid through the state from funding provided by FEMA and other participating federal agencies.